 • Make meetings a priority – Join a recovery support group and attend meetings regularly.
 Spending time with people who understand exactly what you’re going through can be very healing.
 You can also benefit from the group members’ shared experiences and learn what others have done to stay sober.

-Points to consider when making the change is:
+Points to consider when making the change are:

 - How do you deal with stress?